veprbl/mysqlpp/README-Visual-C++.txt

       2. For Visual C++ 2003, we had to disable the SSQLS feature because changes made in MySQL++ 3.0 now cause the compiler to crash while building.
-See the Breakages chapter in the user manual for workarounds, if you must still use VC++ 2003.
+See the Breakages chapter in the user manual for workarounds if you must still use VC++ 2003.

-      3. The VC++ 2005 and 2008 project files get built with both 32-
+      3. The VC++ 2008 project files get built for 64-bit output, while the other two build 32-bit executables.
-         and 64-bit targets enabled.
-VC++ 2003 didn't have 64-bit
-         compilers, so the project files for it have to be different for that reason alone.

-         If you need only one CPU type, by the way, you can change this in Build > Configuration Manager.

-    The Visual C++ 2008 project files should convert without problems in newer versions of Visual Studio.
-The reason we don't ship such project files is simply that the tool we use to create them hasn't yet been updated to understand the new MSBuild based build system that Microsoft moved to with Visual Studio 2010.
+         With VC++ 2003, we have no choice about this, since it only supports 32-bit targets.

+         VC++ 2005 did have experimental 64-bit compilers available, but their beta nature was only one reason we chose not to use them.
+The real reason is that the current MySQL++ build system isn't currently set up to make it easy to build both 32- and 64-bit libraries and executables at the same time within the same solution.
+Bakefile allows it, but it would require forking many of the build rules in mysql++.bkl so we can do things like have separate MYSQL_WIN_DIR values for each bitness.
+(See below for more on this variable.)

+         For that same reason, the VC++ 2008 project files are set up to build 64-bit libraries and executables *only*.

+    It is possible to upgrade these project files to work with newer versions of Visual C++, but beware that the upgrade feature tends to be problematic.

+    When converting the VC++ 2008 project files to VC++ 2012, I found that it will screw up the output file names for the libraries, so that none of the executables will link properly.
+    This problem is detected by the migration process, so that even though the tool doesn't know how to fix it itself, you can fix it up manually afterward.

+    There were also problems in VC++ 2010 when you had converted 32-bit VC++ 2008 projects and then were trying to switch them to 64-bit.
+    It ended up being simpler in this case to just start over from scratch and build your own project files.

 Using Nonstandard MySQL Installations